ut-issl/s2e-documents/Specifications/Component/AOCS/Spec_STT.md

         - main mode = EARTH_CENTER_POINTING: the pointing direction is determined by each case
         - sub mode = SUN_POINTING: [0,0,1]
       - STT quaternion from body frame to component frame: [0,0,0,1]
-      - Earth forbidden harf angle: 10deg
+      - Earth forbidden half angle: 10deg
       - The angle between the earth's center and edge direction: 8.6deg

    3. results